xolvio/meteor-cucumber/README.md

 Note you can also access the browser instance on the global object like this: `global.browser`.
 This is useful if you are trying to connect from a context where the world object may have been destroyed, like a hook.
+The same goes for `global.ddp`.

 If you wish to use real browsers, see the [WebdriverIO Options](webdriverio-options) below.

 #### DDP
 You have a DDP connection pre-connected to the mirror that you can access like this:
 ```
-this.mirror.call('yourMethod', [], callback);
+this.mirror.call('yourMethod', arg1, arg2, ..., callback);
+// or
+this.mirror.apply('yourMethod', [arg1, arg2, ...], callback);
 ```

-Be mindful that the signature for the DDP call is not the same as `Meteor.call` but is more like `Meteor.apply`.
-You have to provide an arguments array even if you're not passing any parameters.
+The signature for the mirror DDP call is the same as `Meteor.call` and `Meteor.apply`.

 You can use this connection to either perform API-level end-to-end testing, or to use in conjunction with fixtures to clear the mirror database or to setup test-data (see [Fixtures](fixtures) below)